 Slowly, the \$3MM dollar promotional budget eroded to less than \$400,000 dollars.
 In addition, elimination of a dedicated funding source diminished the effectiveness of the division's statewide tourism promotional efforts.
 Today, there is no opportunity for advanced planning, and resources cannot be effectively leveraged nor promotional efforts implemented.
-Missed opportunity is costing the state market share and a consistent and dedicated funding source is necessary to reverse the trend.

-(travel and tourism spending increased 3.5 percent in 201126), Rhode Island needs to be poised to capture economic value from visitors.
-The tourism industry is expected to continue to be a generator of significant jobs for the state and attract wealth and spending from out of state.27 We will continue to rely upon visitor revenue to provide the amenities our residents require, and the public and social services we need to support our state's important qualities.28 According to project interviews, tourism is one area where a regional approach has been effective.29 Since 1986, the state has operated six distinct tourism development districts.
-Each district works independently to develop their regions, but collectively, with the Rhode Island State Tourism Office, for national and international marketing opportunities.
-30 However, the state lacks a cohesive statewide approach to tourism.
-This is primarily because the State Tourism Office has been repeatedly underfunded (see sidebar).
+Missed opportunity is costing the state market share and a consistent and dedicated funding source is necessary to reverse the trend. (travel and tourism spending increased 3.5 percent in 201126), Rhode Island needs to be poised to capture economic value from visitors.
+The tourism industry is expected to continue to be a generator of significant jobs for the state and attract wealth and spending from out of state.27 We will continue to rely upon visitor revenue to provide the amenities our residents require, and the public and social services we need to support our state's important qualities.28 According to project interviews,

-26 US Department of Interior, Task Force on Tourism and Travel, 2012
+27 Fourth Economy, Economy RI, 2013 28 Tourism District Managers, RI Tourism Development Goals and Objectives, January 2014

-Communities Of Color Are Growing Most Rapidly In Rhode Island's Urban Areas.
+Communities Of Color Are

-Population growth between 2000 and 2010 occurred only in populations of color, and primarily in urban areas ranging from nine percent in Newport to 80 percent in Cranston.
-By 2040, Providence County's population is projected to have a majority (greater than 50 percent) people of color.
+Population growth between

+2000 and 2010 occurred only in populations of color, and

+primarily in urban areas ranging

+from nine percent in Newport to

+80 percent in Cranston.
+By 2040,

+Providence County's population

-This increasing concentration of people of color in urban areas exacerbates many of the disproportionate economic impacts clearly documented in these populations.
-As is observed in many regions of the United States, urban areas have higher rates of unemployment, and higher rates of persons living in poverty or earning subsistence wages.
-In Rhode Island, the share of people living in high poverty neighborhoods (those with poverty ratios equaling 22 percent or higher) has quadrupled since 1980, rising from two- to eight-percent.
+is projected to have a majority (greater than 50 percent) people the disproportionate economic impacts clearly documented in in many regions of the United higher rates of persons living in poverty or earning subsistence wages.
+In Rhode Island, the share of people living in high with poverty ratios equaling